 And how will Facebook™ achieve these goals?
 The answer is, by setting three new factors for ranking videos.
 These factors are:

 - Loyalty and intent: this means that videos that get repeated views from many users will get a higher ranking according to the new algorithm.
-Intent is also important and it is measured by positive reactions by users who found it interesting and useful;
+The intent is also important and it is measured by positive reactions by users who found it interesting and useful;

 - Video and viewing duration: here, we see that Facebook™ is trying to promote longer videos.
 At the same time, a video will get a higher ranking if it manages to keep people engaged for as much as possible (ideally, for the entire duration);